Stock access to Canterbury’s waterways

 Stock exclusion from waterways: respond to 80% of intensively farmed stock incidents within two days.

-Responded to 83% of incidents regarding access of intensively farmed stock to waterways within two days.
+Responded to 90% of incidents, intensive stock in waterways, within two days.

 About this goal

-For non-intensive stock, the focus of our response is to ensure no damage has occurred and educate landowners on stock exclusion rules.
-We aim to respond to 80% of incidents regarding access of non-intensively farmed stock within five days, and where damage has occurred we take appropriate enforcement action.
+For non-intensive stock, the focus is to ensure no damage has occurred and educate landowners on stock exclusion rules.
+Where damage has occurred we take appropriate enforcement action.

 Why does it matter?